CrazyCoderzz/cakecafe/README.md

-Restaurant
+CakeCafe
 ==========

-A template for Restaurant business
+A template for Cake shop